yuanqianqian/-/README.md

-# -This is a model simplification and restoration package
+# -This is a model simplification and reduction package